marcellinamichie291/docs/docs/connectors/concordpay/index.md

 ### Step 1: Register at ConcordPay

+Sign up on the ConcordPay portal using the (authorisation form)[https://pay.concord.ua/cabinet/default/signup].
+Set up your account and contact the ConcordPay support team.

 ### Step 2: Get credentials

 After registration, you obtain a unique client code name and also generate on your side a pair of RSA keys: public and private in the PEM (pkcs8) format.
 Contact your ConcordPay support manager if you have any complications with obtaining credentials.